midnightntwrk/midnight-architecture/apis-and-common-types/onchain-runtime/README.md

 This document will make use of the [Field-Aligned Binary](../field-aligned-binary) format, and data types represented in it.
-This document defines the `TeciProgram` and `TeciAdt` data formats, and defines execution of `TeciProgram`s on `TeciAdt`s.
+This document defines the `Program` and `StateValue` data formats, and defines execution of `Program`s on `StateValue`s.

-### ADTs
+### Values

-The `TeciAdt` data type is defined as a disjoint union of the following types:
+The `StateValue` data type is defined as a disjoint union of the following types:
 * `Null`: An empty value.
-* `Cell`: memory cell containing a single FAB `Value`
+* `Cell`: memory cell containing a single FAB `AlignedValue`
-* `Map`: key-value map from FAB values to Teci ADTs.
+* `Map`: key-value map from FAB `AlignedValue`s to state values.
-* `Array(n)` for `n <= 15`: fixed-length array of Teci ADTs
+* `Array(n)` for `n <= 15`: fixed-length array of state values
 * `BoundedMerkleTree(n)` for `0 < n <= 32`: depth-`n` Merkle tree of leaf hash values.

 Note: we will want to add in a future version:
 * `SortedMerkleTree`: an ordered Merkle tree of arbitrary depth of FAB values.

-Note that Teci ADTs appear only in positions where they are *readable*, and where they are not used for indexing.
+Note that state values appear only in positions where they are *readable*, and where they are not used for indexing.

 #### Merklization

-ADTs may be Merklized (as a separate, base-16 Merkle-Patricia trie, *not* as a binary Merkle tree) as a node whose first child is a tag identifying the type, and whose remaining are:
+A state value may be Merklized (as a separate, base-16 Merkle-Patricia trie, *not* as a binary Merkle tree) as a node whose first child is a tag identifying the type, and whose remaining are:
 * `Null`: blank
 * `Cell`: A single leaf.
 * `Map`: Trees of key-value pairs `(k, v)`, where the path is `0x[H*(k)]`, and the value is stored in its Merklized form at the node, for `H*` being `persistent_hash`, but with the following modification: If the first nibble of the result is zero, it will be replaced with the first non-zero nibble occurring in the result (e.g. `0x00050a...` becomes `0x50050a...`).